 - Describe in detail what happened each cycle

-- What was Cycle One of chemo like
+- What was Cycle 1 of chemo like?

 - Hair loss from chemo

-- What scans did you undergo and how frequent
+- What scans did you undergo, and how frequently?

 - Were there any big surprises during treatment?